GrantCodesIt/GrantCodesIt/README.md

 - 👋 Hi, I’m @GrantCodesIt
 - 👀 I’m interested in developing and helping create complex programs for businesses or personal projects
-- 🌱 I’m currently learning Java, Python, and SQL while keeping up with my practices in C++
+- 🌱 I’m currently learning JavaScript, Python, and Node while keeping up with my practices in Java
-- 💞️ I’m looking to collaborate on anything that I may be assistance to.
+- 💞️ I’m looking to collaborate on mobile apps and websites.
 - 📫 How to reach me is at Grant.Zelenay@outlook.com

 <!---